The bare frame for the project came from a local British auto wrecker. It was

 the best alignment of components.
 The driveshaft was shortened appropriately.

-The first diagram depicts a stock Spitfire frame in the hour-glass design.
+Below in the scrollable window, the first diagram depicts a stock Spitfire frame in the hour-glass design.
 The second diagram

 shows a view of the overall modified frame in the 'H' layout.
 The third diagram shows the detail